sen-tou/stvbyr-tech/content/blog/how-to-dockerize-a-hugo-app-opinionated.md

 Because hugo is statically linked we can copy the tool over to the node container and throw the go layer away.

-Note: although we copy the folder go it does not actually contain the go binary.
+Note: although we copy the folder "go" it does not actually contain the go binary.
 This folder contains just the compiled hugo binary.

-In addition to the dependencies I also added some command line tools to the container because we will have to manage the app from inside the container.
+In addition to the dependencies I also added some command line tools because we will have to manage the app from inside the container.

 ```dockerfile
 ARG NODE_VERSION